clr-works/Bike-share/README.md

 ### Figure 4.
 Distribution of the distances in km for all trips.

 These distances are approximated by the distance between start station and end station,resulting in no estimation for the cases where the end and start station are the same.
 The purpuse is not to examine the km the riders ride, but to understand if the different cities in the network act as separate clusters.
+The distribution is capped at 20 km

 <img src="Images/distance_20km.png">

 ### 1.1 Total Trips by Day of the Week

-As noted in the previous section, day of the week is a very relevant variable to take into account.The majority of the trips occur during the week, where there is a marked difference in behaviour between customers and subscribers.
-The following graph confirms the relevance of the week vs weekend analysis
+Day of the week is a very relevant variable to take into account.The following visualizations will prove our assertion.The majority of trips occur during the week, where there is a marked difference in behaviour between customers and subscribers.

 <img src="Images/trips_days.png">